 Here's how I've installed NixOS on it:

-You likely want and should use a newer image version like 20.09.
-But I'll be using an older version 20.03: 2020-08-31 19:09:22, which is outdated by the time you are reading it, I won't bother updating the download version because it is a moving target - latest is (usually) better, the important part is to understand the process, and then you get to decide which NixOS and U-boot version you want.
+Ideally use a newer image version, like 20.09 or unstable.
+But I'll be using an older version 20.03: 2020-08-31 19:09:22 because updating version is a moving target - latest is (usually) better, the important part is to understand the process, and then you get to decide which NixOS and U-boot version you want.

 $ wget https://hydra.nixos.org/build/126272499/download/1/nixos-sd-image-20.03.2868.ff6a070b4ef-aarch64-linux.img.bz2 # (653.27 MiB)